learning-zone/javascript-basics/notes/javascript.md

 </body>
 </html>
 ```
-#### Q. Who created javascript?
-JavaScript was created by Brendan Eich in 1995 during his time at Netscape Communications.
-Initially it was developed under the name `Mocha`, but later the language was officially called `LiveScript` when it first shipped in beta releases of Netscape.

 #### Q. What is the use of preventDefault method?
 The preventDefault() method cancels the event if it is cancelable, meaning that the default action or behaviour that belongs to the event will not occur.
 For example, prevent form submission when clicking on submit button and prevent opening the page URL when clicking on hyper link are some common usecases.